rajdeep-biswas/Note-and-Code/readme.md

 /Python: If you're updating a list variable with sublists via another variable, make sure to use `sublist.copy()` because if you directly use `mainlist.append(sublist)`, any subsequent modifications to the sublist will also reflect in previously appended sublists and the final main list will be just full of the final sublist.
 See `Leetcode/78.
 Subsets.py` for example.

 #### 26th September
 /DSA: Iterative binary search becomes very, very intuitive as soon as you start thinking in a two-pointer visual approach and not just the numbers.
+Also (this is a bit obvious but), it's important to set the condition to `while l <= r` and not `while l < r` since they might overlap at the last element that might be our answer.